WonderWorld: Interactive 3D Scene Generation from a Single Image: Experiments

+\paragraph{Qualitative comparison.} We show a qualitative comparison using the same input image, panoramic camera path, and text prompts for our \model and the baseline methods in Figure~\ref{fig:baseline_comparison} and in supplementary material (Figure~\ref{fig:baseline_comparison_2}).
+We observe that \model generates much higher-quality scenes compared to the baselines.
+This is validated by the human 2AFC results as shown in Table~\ref{tbl:2afc}, where ours is overwhelmingly preferred.
+Furthermore, in Table~\ref{tbl:metrics}, \model also significantly outperforms other approaches in terms of CLIP score and CLIP consistency, showing better semantic alignment and novel view consistency.

-From Figure~\ref{fig:baseline_comparison}, we observe that single 3D scene generation methods like LucidDreamer~\citep{chung2023luciddreamer} do not extrapolate out of predefined scenes and suffer from severe geometric distortion at the boundaries of the generated scene.
-Although WonderJourney~\citep{yu2023wonderjourney} allows the generation of multiple scenes that appear to be coherently connected in specific views, the geometric distortion is significant when rendered from a different camera angle.
-In contrast to baselines, our \model significantly alleviates geometric distortion, leading to a coherent large-scale 3D scene.
-We show more examples in Figure~\ref{fig:results_1}, Figure~\ref{fig:results_2}, and Figure~\ref{fig:results_3}].
+From Figure~\ref{fig:baseline_comparison},~\ref{fig:baseline_comparison_2}, we also observe that single 3D scene generation methods like LucidDreamer~\citep{chung2023luciddreamer} do not extrapolate out of predefined scenes and suffer from severe geometric distortion at the boundaries of the generated scene.
+It might be because simple depth post-processing heuristics, such as alignment by computing a global shift and scale~\citep{chung2023luciddreamer} or fine-tuning the depth estimator to match the estimated depth with the existing geometry~\citep{yu2023wonderjourney}, do not suffice, as they do not reduce the inherent ambiguity in the estimation of the new scene depth.
+While Text2Room~\citep{hollein2023text2room} uses a depth inpainting model trained on indoor scenes, it does not generalize to outdoor scenes, likely due to the lack of training data in general outdoor scenes.
+In contrast to baselines, our \model mitigates geometric distortion and leads to a coherent large-scale 3D scene.

-Since \model allows for the choice of different text prompts to change the contents, the generated scenes can be diverse and different in each run.
-We show an example of diverse generation results from the same input image in Fig. ~\ref{fig:results_diverse}. \model also allows a user to specify different styles in the same generated virtual world, e.g., Minecraft, painting, and Lego styles as shown in Fig. ~\ref{fig:style_change}.
+\paragraph{Diverse contents and styles in a single example.} Since \model allows for the choice of different text prompts to change the contents, the generated scenes and styles can be diverse and different in each run.
+In supplementary material, we show diverse generation results from the same input image in Figure~\ref{fig:results_diverse}, and we show an example Figure~\ref{fig:style_change} of users specifying different styles in the same generated virtual world, e.g., Minecraft, painting, and Lego styles.